sourcifyeth/oli-sourcify-init/README.md

 # Sourcify OLI Bridge

 Push verified smart contract labels from Sourcify to the Open Labels Initiative (OLI) using their Python SDK.
+Supports processing 8.8+ million verified contracts efficiently using DuckDB and Parquet exports.

 ## Overview

-This tool fetches verified smart contracts from Sourcify and submits them to OLI with the following tags:
+This tool processes verified smart contracts from Sourcify and submits them to OLI with the following tags:
 - `source_code_verified`: "sourcify"
 - `code_language`: Detected from compiler (solidity, vyper, etc.)
 - `code_compiler`: Compiler version used